sdove84/Ever_Hungry/README.md

 - JavaScript
 - JQuery
 - AJAX

-See <a href="wadewooldridge.com/projects.html" target="-blank"></a> for more information.
-Hackathon project involving the combination of different data sources into an application or game

 ### Requirements
 - Combine at least 3 **external** resources via AJAX requests and present their information in an application